-Various taxes are levied on oil in multiple stages.
-First, customs duty (currently levied only on imported petroleum products) and a petroleum and coal tax are levied on crude oil, which is the raw material for petroleum products, and petroleum products at the import stage.
-By the time the petroleum becomes products that are delivered to consumers, individual indirect taxes, such as gasoline tax (a gasoline tax and local gasoline tax), gas oil delivery tax, aviation fuel tax, and liquefied petroleum gas tax (tax applied only to petroleum and gas used for automobiles) are levied.
-These various petroleum-related taxes amount to about 3,850 billion yen, which accounts for approximately 3.3% of the total national and local tax revenue.
-If the consumption tax of approximately 1,910 billion yen (levied on the sale of petroleum products that include various taxes on petroleum) is added to these petroleum-related taxes, the total tax related to petroleum amounts to about 5,760 billion yen.
-The basic tax rates of the gasoline tax and gas oil delivery tax are 28,700 yen/kl and 15,000 yen/kl, respectively; however, with the application of the provisional tax rate, those tax rates become 53,800 yen/k l and 32,100 yen/k $\ell,$ respectively, for the time being.
+By the time the petroleum becomes products that are delivered to consumers, individual indirect taxes, such as gasoline tax (a gasoline tax and local gasoline tax), gas oil delivery tax, aviation fuel tax, and liquefied petroleum gas tax (tax applied only to LPG used for automobiles) are levied.
+These various petroleum-related taxes amount to about 3,810 billion yen, which account for approximately 3.2% of the total national and local tax revenue.
+If the consumption tax of approximately 1,920 billion yen (levied on the sale of petroleum products that include various taxes on petroleum) is added to these petroleum-related taxes, the total tax related to petroleum amounts to about 5,730 billion yen.